 How to get into Hanoi from the airport

-What better way to start a travel blog about Hanoi than by helping you get here in the first place!
-Getting from the airport into town gets bad press but I’ve travelled back from there three times so far and arranged pick-ups for friends and it’s always worked out OK.
-If you know what’s what and don’t let a random taxi driver persuade you to pay him $20, you should be fine.
+Getting from Hanoi's Noi Bai International Airport into town gets bad press but if you know what’s what and don’t let a random taxi driver persuade you to pay them $20, you should be fine.
+Here are your options.

-However, just one word of caution — if you arrive on a late evening flight you’d be advised to book a taxi or hotel pick-up in advance: the buses stop running before the last flights and taxis get very cheeky, refusing to stick to the stated price.
+First up a word of caution: if you arrive on a late evening flight you’d be advised to book a taxi or hotel pick-up in advance as the buses stop running before the last flights and taxis get very cheeky, refusing to stick to the stated price.

 The main rule is — don’t panic!
 Hanoi airport is actually very small and all of the transport options leave from directly outside the terminal.
-I’ve heard reports of very unhelpful staff at the information desk, refusing to give information about where the buses go from.
-Ignore them and walk outside — taxis and private minibuses are usually straight ahead / to the left and airline buses are to the right.
+We’ve heard reports of unhelpful staff at the information desk refusing to explain where the buses go from.
+Ignore them and walk outside — taxis and private minibuses are usually straight ahead or to the left and airline buses are to the right.

 Airline transfer service

-Feeling a bit more flush, the next time we took a taxi.
-Unfortunately there are still plenty of unscrupulous taxi drivers at the airport, waiting to pounce and over-charge, so if you are approached politely say no and make your way outside to the official taxi ranks.
-We didn’t get any of this last time and went straight out to the taxi ranks where a few different companies were operating.
-They all have a board up listing prices — it should cost 315,000 VND* for a standard 4-seater car.
+Unfortunately plenty of unscrupulous taxi drivers still prowl at the airport, waiting to pounce and over-charge, so if you are approached by an individual driver, politely say no and make your way outside to the official taxi ranks.
+A few different companies operate and they have a board up listing prices — it should cost 315,000 VND for a standard four-seater car.
 Don’t pay any more.

-When my parents came to visit I asked their hotel to arrange a pick-up.
-Most hotels will do this for you if you’ve pre-booked a room.
-They may charge a bit more than the taxis at the airport but the benefit is that there will be someone waiting for you at the airport and you’re almost guaranteed to get taken to the right hotel, but be sure to check you’ve been taken to the correct address upon arrival.
+Most hotels will arrange this for you if you’ve pre-booked a room.
+They may charge a bit more than the taxis at the airport but the benefit is that there will be someone waiting for you at the airport and you’re almost guaranteed to get taken to the right hotel -- but as this is Hanoi, do still be sure to check you’ve been taken to the correct address upon arrival.

 The Number 7 terminates at Kim Ma bus station.
-It’ll cost around 35,000 for a taxi, depending upon size of taxi and where you are heading, or take a motorbike taxi — aim for 20,000 but be prepared to pay 30,000.
+Then it’ll cost around 35,000 for a taxi, depending upon size of taxi and where you are heading, or take a motorbike taxi — aim for 20,000 but be prepared to pay 30,000.

 The Number 17 terminates at Long Bien bus station.
 This is to the north of Old Quarter and about a 20-minute walk to the hotels on that side of town, or a short taxi ride.